The Improvement Service (IS) is the 'go-to' organisation for local government improvement in Scotland.

 The survey report presents the overall results of our latest survey, results by product/service and makes comparisons with last year’s results.
 It explains our approach to continuous improvement and provides an overview of key improvement activity and actions.

 Each team has its own approach to improvement and improvement action plan, therefore individual stakeholder groups will be updated further over the coming months.

 How we are funded

 Our detailed spending plans are fully integrated and aligned to our business plan for the coming year.
-In 2017/18 we received £1.656m Revenue Support Grant to fund our core programmes and £4.6m to deliver the myaccount programme and services.
+In 2019/20 we received £1.656m Revenue Support Grant to fund our core programmes and £3.66m to deliver our digital public services.
 We also secured a number of specific grants.